1: Window and Door Sizes

 for each one.
 This is much faster than replacing the sidewalk bolts and,

-in most cases, probably less noticeable.
+in most cases, less noticeable.
+(If you have a set of cordless

 shows the number of nylon screws needed for female anchors or plastic